Geedium/geedium/README.md

 <details>
  <summary>About Me</summary>
- Not much to say maybe gamer, programmer, interested in both software and hardware or just an idiot to summarize things up.
+  Not much to say maybe I am gamer, programmer or just an idiot.
+Interested in both software and hardware.
 </details>